 For CTCSS the additional information is transmitted in the form of subaudible tones in the frequency band 67 to 250.3 Hz.
 For DCS the additional information is transmitted as digital data using frequencies between 10 and 134 Hz.

-Subaudible signalling is assigned on a per channel basis (in the Conventional Channels form), and each channel can have different receive and transmit signalling.
+Subaudible signalling is assigned on a per channel basis, and each channel can have different receive and transmit signalling. стсѕѕ continuous tone controlled squelch system digitally coded squelch